Q: When is the best time of year to list my home?

 A: Right now!
 Most people are surprised to hear that our busiest times for actually closing transactions are actually the late fall and winter.
 The reality is we sell properties all year long and there's really no bad time to list.
 If your property isn't on the market, it surely won't sell and the perfect buyer for your home will end up buying someone else's.

 Q: Why does Zillow say my home is worth so little?

 A: Automation is the simple answer.
-Zillow gets data from a ton of different sources and it puts that data into an automated valuation model that spits out a number for your home.
+Zillow gets data from a ton of strictly objective sources and it puts that data into an automated valuation model that spits out a number for your home.
 It's often way above or way below what the actual market value would be.
-Buyers take into account much more subjective items like condition, setting, floorplan, waterfront quality, views and other factors.
-The true way to measure a property's value is to look at the most recent comparable sales.
-That's what an appraiser will do as well.
-A good agent can use that information to provide an accurate value that should be used when setting a list price or helping a buyer make a solid decision.
-Fortunately the general public is recognizing that those values are inaccurate and relying on them less often.
+Buyers take into account much more subjective items like condition, setting, floorplan, waterfront quality, views, and other factors.
+The true way to measure a property's value is to look at the most recent comparable sales, just as an appraiser would.
+A good agent will use that comparable information to provide an accurate value that should be used when setting a list price or helping a buyer make a solid decision.
+Fortunately, the general public is recognizing that those Zillow algorithm values are inaccurate and relying on them less often.